zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Your Armor bonus is added to Rolls made to avoid damage from opposing Attacks and combat maneuvers when wearing armor.

+Encumberance is a measure of the objects and conditions, such as fatigue, restricting your mobility.
+The PC with the highest Encumberance is the slowest moving member of your party.
+If your Encumberance goes over 10, you are no longer able to move.

 Your Encumberance TN = 10 + Encumberance.
 You may have to Roll against your Encumberance TN when you are making movements in which your gear might weigh you down, such as leaping across a large chasm or sneaking up to a guard.

-### Species
+### Alignment and Species

+Your Alignment is the measure of how mortal or draconic you currently feel.

+A Dragon is a solitary apex predator.
+It takes none but its own kind into opinion in pursuit of its carnal desire: gold.
+When you feel your characters actions are driven by goldlust above all other concerns, you may increase your Alignment by 1 (to a maximum of 6).

+Mortals live in a society.
+It is their own hope against the great powers beyond.
+Whenever you feel your characters actions are self-sacrificial in the aid of others or the greater good, you may decrease your Alignment by 1 (to a minimum of 0).

 Each species in the setting has a unique set of abilities.
-When you level up, gain the next feature from one of your species.
+When you level up, check your alignment:

-Each PC starts with at least two species:

-- their primary species, ie. the species that the inhabitants of the world immediately recognise you as from your physical appearance, and
-- dragon-blood, as one of their ancestors was a dragon.
+* If your alignment is closer to 6, gain the next Dragon feature.

+* If your alignment is closer to 0, gain the next Mortal feature.

-With your DM's approval, you may also start with a third species, representing your mixed-lineage.
+* If your alignment is 3, you may choose your template.

+Note: Goblins are Mortal too.
+They might not be willingly self-sacrificial, but a good goblin knows how to work together, take orders and put their life on the line for the tribe.
+When your gain Mortal features, you may always choose to the Goblin variant.

 ### Your Rogue Talents